WDI-SEA/notes/04-databases/mongo-intro/data-modeling.md

    { $match: { name: "Miguel" }},  // what to search for
    { $lookup: {
         from: "bankAccounts",      // collection to join
-        localField: "bankAccount", // field from the input documents
+        localField: "bankAccount", // field from the document we match
-        foreignField: "_id",       // field from the documents of the "from" collection
+        foreignField: "_id",       // field from the documents we are joining
-        as: "personBankAccount"   // ouput array
+        as: "personBankAccount"    // what to name the ouput array }}
-   }}
 ])
 ```